0

 While an algae-infested tank looks irreparable (above- leaves of a Crypt 'flamingo' attacked by BGA, BBA and Hair Algae, it can recover if the plants are fundamentally healthy:

 1. Keep parameters stable and let stem plants grow tall.
-Observe the newest leaves.
-If they are algae free, recovery is underway.
-Replant the healthy tops after they grow tall.
-Remember that portions of the older growth generally cannot and do not recover.
+Observe the youngest leaves.
+If they are free of algae, recovery is underway.
+Replant healthy tops when they are tall.
+Remember that parts of the older growth generally cannot and will not recover.

 2. Slow growers like Anubias, Bucephalanda, Alternanthera reineckii etc often have more plasticity than fast growers (i.e they channel more energy to preserving damaged leaves).
 In these species, spot-doing with APT FIXLITE or FIX can be helpful.

-3. If you have stable tap water (or use RO), more frequent water change after a System Shock can help, as this removes the algae-triggering proteins secreted by plants during the period when 'shocked'.
+3. If you have stable tap water (or use RO), more frequent water changes after a system shock may help to remove the algae-inducing proteins secreted by the plants during the shock period.

 Remember: a well maintained tank with healthy plants can look irrecoverable, but the opposite is true.